Agricultural

-engineers apply knowledge of engineering technology and biological
+knowledge of engineering technology and science to agriculture and the

-power systems and machinery design; structures and environment; and
+systems and machinery design, structural and environmental engineering, and

-and water and to improve the processing of agricultural products.
+conserve soil and water and to improve the processing of agricultural

 |